 As you know, process flows control the logic of your simulation system.
 In the first tutorial task, you created a general process flow.
 General process flows are useful for creating the global logic that will affect multiple objects in your 3D model.

 However, if you may have noticed, the process flow logic you created in the previous tutorial tasks primarily controls the sticker machine, which is a fixed resource object.
-For that reason, it might be better to use a fixed resource process flow.
+For that reason, it might be better to use an object process flow.
 Fixed resource process flows allow you to attach a fixed resource object to a specific process flow and run its own instance of that process flow.
-In other words, you could attach each sticker machine to a fixed resource process flow and each individual machine will run its own copy of the process flow logic.
-Think of the fixed resource process flow as the template for all the different copies of the logic that will be running on each processor.
+In other words, you could attach each sticker machine to an object process flow and each individual machine will run its own copy of the process flow logic.
+Think of the object process flow as the template for all the different copies of the logic that will be running on each processor.
 See Types of Process Flows and Process Flow Instances for more information.

 In this tutorial task, you'll copy the logic from your general process flow into a fixed resource process flow and then attach a clone of your sticker machines to it.
 After you test the new process flow to ensure it's working, you'll then create additional clones (instances) of this process flow by attaching additional sticker machine clones to it.
 By the time you're finished with the next two tutorial tasks, you should have a fairly good understanding of the practical applications for process flow instances.